 Is Vitamin D3 the Same as Vitamin D: Everything you Need to Know

 Vitamin D3 boasts a number of health benefits, but what exactly is vitamin D3 and what is the difference between vitamin D2 and D3?
+Are there any risk factors in taking vitamin D3 supplements?
 Find out everything you need to know here.

 Also known as cholecalciferol, vitamin D3 is one of the primary forms of vitamin D which can be made when the skin is exposed to sunlight, as well as being present in a select number of foods, including:

 - Oily fish

 - Egg yolks

 - Cow’s milk